robbiew/bbs-sabacc/README.md

 - Check system logs for error messages
 - Verify Go runtime compatibility
 - Test with a manual drop file first

+**"Card database not found" error:**
+- Ensure `sabacc_cards.bin` is in the same directory as the executable
+- Regenerate the database: `go run cmd/build-cards/main.go`
+- Verify database integrity: `go run cmd/build-cards/main.go test`
+- Check file permissions on `sabacc_cards.bin`

+**"Invalid card database format" error:**
+- The database may be corrupted or from an older version
+- Regenerate with: `go run cmd/build-cards/main.go`
+- Ensure you're using the correct version of the build tool

 ### Debug Steps